Kelvin Morris

-Kelvin Morris (born October 25, 1982) is a former American football linebacker who is currently a free agent.
+Kelvin Morris (born October 25, 1982) is an American former football linebacker and current free agent.
 He was signed by the Spokane Shock as a street free agent in 2007.
-He played college football at West Georgia.

-Morris has also been a member of the Utah Blaze and Calgary Stampeders.
+He played college football at West Georgia, arena football for the Utah Blaze and Canadian football for the Calgary Stampeders.

 College career

 Morris began his college career at Southwest Mississippi Community College, where he played football for two seasons.

-Morris would sign a letter of intent to join the Clemson Tigers football team in 2002.
-He appeared as a reserve for the Tigers, and after tearing his anterior cruciate ligament and being declared academically ineligible, Morris transferred out of Clemson.
-Morris ended up playing his final college football season at the University of West Georgia, where he earned the Gulf South Conference Defensive Player of the Year in 2005.
+He signed a letter of intent to join the Clemson Tigers football team in 2002.
+He appeared as a reserve for the Tigers, and after tearing his anterior cruciate ligament and being declared academically ineligible, he transferred out of Clemson.
+His final college football season was at the University of West Georgia, where he won the Gulf South Conference Defensive Player of the Year award in 2005.

 Professional career

 Arena Football League

 Morris began his Arena Football League career with the Utah Blaze in 2008.
 That season, he recorded 51 tackles, 12 broken up passes, and two interceptions, returning one for a touchdown and recovering six fumbles.

 In 2010, Morris signed with the Arizona Rattlers.
 He had 27 tackles and five interceptions.

 Kelvin signed with the Chicago Rush for the 2011 and 2012 seasons.
 In 2013, he signed with the Orlando Predators.
 On March 13, 2013, Kelvin was traded back to the Chicago Rush.

 Morris was assigned to the Jacksonville Sharks in 2004, but was placed on reassignment before the season began.